50 Words You Think Are Synonyms but Aren’t

 - The word “will” is often used to imply what must be done, it is more correctly used to refer to a prediction of what is going to happen at a future point.

 Surely you had this lecture in elementary school when you asked your teacher, “Can I go to the bathroom?”
 She likely responded that with, “Yes, you can.
 Now ask, ‘May I go?”
 Use the word “can” to refer to what is possible and the word “may” to indicate what is permissible.
-Follow these 41 grammar rules to instantly sound smarter.
+Here are some grammar rules we think may go virtually extinct in the next decade.

 When something is obsolete, it’s out-of-date or out of use; if it’s obsolescent, it’s in the process of becoming out-of-date or out of use.
 So what is obsolescent today may well be obsolete tomorrow.
 Hopefully, these obsolescent words will never become obsolete.